M66B/FairEmail/FAQ.md

 * *Design*: the design is based on many discussions and if you like you can discuss about it [in this forum](https://forum.xda-developers.com/android/apps-games/source-email-t3824168) too.
 See below for the design goals.
 * *ActiveSync*: using the Exchange ActiveSync protocol requires [a license](https://en.wikipedia.org/wiki/Exchange_ActiveSync#Licensing), so this cannot be added.

-The goal of the design is to be minimalistic and non distracting (so, no fancy colors, animations, etc).
+The goal of the design is to be minimalistic (no unnecessary menus, buttons, etc) and non distracting (no fancy colors, animations, etc).
 All displayed things should be useful in one or another way and should be carefully positioned for easy usage.
 Fonts, sizes, colors, etc should be material design wherever possible.